ux design best practices

 4. Make a sitemap

-When you want to add to your site, you can clearly understand where a new page should live.
+Plus, when you want to add to your site, you can clearly understand where a new page should live.
 Further, when you delete a page, it still lives forever as a 404, so you’ll need to keep track of your redirects.
-A site map is a vital tool of good UX design.
+Maintaining an updated and well-organized sitemap can ensure these details don’t fall through the cracks.

 5. Use clear navigation tools